Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 - 'VBoxManage list --long dvds'
 - 'VBoxManage list --long bridgedifs'

-To execute all process detailed requires that the following are true.
+To execute all processes detailed requires that the following are true.

 - Oracle VM VirtualBox is installed on the host PC.
 - A binary image of the CentOS DVD installation image (ISO) is